tusen-ai/naive-ui/src/form/demos/enUS/index.demo-entry.md

 <!--single-column-->

-How we collect & validate data.
+The element to collect and validate data.

 ## Demos